 When you respond to an engagement survey, it is natural that you will start to reflect on your own engagement.
-Are you happy, frustrated, what is going well and what could be even better?
-Does management take the subject seriously, and did previous survey results receive the proper follow-up?
+Are you happy, concerned, what is going well and what could be even better?
+Does management prioritize engagement, and did previous survey results receive the proper follow-up?

-HR, top management and the immediate manager are among those who generate good employee experience and thus high job satisfaction.
-They have a major responsibility for establishing optimal frameworks for good satisfaction and motivation.
-However, you and your team also have a big responsibility because you influence your own satisfaction and motivation as well as the satisfaction of your colleagues.
+HR, top management together with your leader have a major responsibility for establishing optimal frameworks for a high engagement and motivation.
+However, you and your team also have a big responsibility because you influence your own engagement and motivation as well as the engagement of your colleagues.
 For example:

 - As an employee, you decide your attitude when you show up to work.
-For instance, you could decide to change something that is causing bad employee experience, rather than spending time talking about how bad something is working.
+For instance, you could decide to change something that is an obstacle for a good employee experience, rather than spending time talking about how bad something is working.

 - You have a responsibility to the team’s workflow.
 If a colleague who is concentrating on a task is disturbed, it will take time before they can get back on track.
-This is a delicate balance since there should be room for chatting and fun during the course of the work day.
+This is a delicate balance since there should be room for chatting and fun during the workday.

-Consider which reflections and subjects related to satisfaction from the latest engagement survey would make sense to bring up at your next 1:1 interviews or Personal Development Dialogue meetings with your immediate manager.
-For example, it could be subjects such as current tasks and cooperation with the immediate manager, but also personal and professional development.
+Consider which reflections and subjects related to engagement from the latest employee survey would make sense to bring up at your next 1:1 meeting with your leader.
+For example, it could be subjects such as current tasks and cooperation with the leader, but also personal and professional development.

 Other subjects you could consider before your dialog concerning the engagement result:

-- Help the manager and the team by being constructive and solution-oriented
+- Help the leader and the team by being constructive and solution-oriented

 - Offer good, simple initiatives that can be implemented tomorrow